-Acera Surgical, Inc. (“Acera”) is a bioscience company commercializing a portfolio of fully synthetic electrospun scaffolds for regenerative medical applications.
+Acera Surgical Inc. (“Acera,” St. Louis, Missouri) is a bioscience company commercializing a portfolio of implantable nanomedical scaffolds for medical applications.
 Acera’s products exhibit a structure similar to native extracellular matrix (ECM) and thus support rapid and effective healing.
-The FDA cleared Acera’s first product (Cerafix®) in March 2016 and its second product (Restrata™) in April 2017, both via 510(k), granting commercial access to markets exceeding $1.2B in revenue.
+Acera is currently commercializing its first two products, the Cerafix® Dural Substitute and the Restrata® Wound Matrix, both FDA cleared via 510(k), granting commercial access to markets exceeding $1.2B in revenue.

 Product Development and Commercialization